It’s time to get personal here about furry.

 Culture war.

-The dangers of positive thinking on full display at that point.
+The dangers of positive thinking are on full display at that point.

 The final thoughts.

-This does not mean that our views of the fandom is about unilateral hatred and contempt.
+This does not mean that our views of the fandom are about unilateral hatred and contempt.
 Just that priorities change and eventually people take what they want from the fandom and leave the rest behind.
-Perhaps it wasn’t as much about community as much as it was finding identity and proceeding out into the world from that point onward.
+Perhaps it wasn't as much about community as much as it was about finding an identity and proceeding out into the world from that point onward.

 S still enjoys the aesthetics of the fandom.
-But as for the convention lifestyle approach to things now where basically you are viewed as a walking wallet of money.
+But as for the conventional lifestyle approach to things now where basically you are viewed as a walking wallet of money.
 No. That part is so done!
-S was even apart of that machine for a while and now S is free.
+S was even a part of that machine for a while and now S is free.
 S will stop talking in the third person now because the story is coming to a close.

 The fandom, regardless if it’s furry, anime, you name it.
 Is what you make of it.
 If you are not enjoying yourself with any group of people, you have to sit back and ask yourself: